ambrosia-fish/sciflix-angular-client/MOBILE_IMPROVEMENTS.md

 ## Implementation Notes

 - All changes maintain backward compatibility with desktop browsers
-- The swipe behavior only activates on mobile devices (under 600px width)
+- No functionality has been removed, only enhanced for mobile usage
-- Desktop users continue to see the traditional grid layout
+- The application maintains its sci-fi aesthetic while being more usable on small screens
-- The application maintains its sci-fi aesthetic while being much more usable on small screens
+- Mobile scrolling behavior has been preserved but enhanced for better touch interaction